millosh/docker-tools/README.md

       otherwise conditionally optional: one of the following commands should be invoked: --full-init, --init, --full-update, --update.

-      This options is doing the following: system_install (debootstrap installation in chroot), config_update (minimal config update, including copying the files from system/<distribution>/<release>/
+      This option is doing the following: system_install (debootstrap installation in chroot), config_update (minimal config update, including copying the files from system/<distribution>/<release>/
       path), update_software (apt-get update, aptget-upgrade -y),